tnbezue/yaooc/README.md

 As the name suggests, YAOOC is another framework to make C a bit more like C++ -- new, delete, string class, vector, map, iterators, etc.

 It also adds features that are found in scripting languages.
-For the string class has methods such as split and chomp.
+For example, the string class has methods such as split and chomp.
 It also allows == and != to match (or not match) a regular expession.